-At this time, we are not accepting most donations of books, journals, or DVDs.
+At this time, we are not accepting most donations of books, journals, scores, recordings, or DVDs.
 There are some rare exceptions where we welcome conversations about potential donations.
 Please do not drop off unsolicited gifts.

 We remain interested in potential donations of rare and antiquarian books and other special collections.
 To get some idea of what kinds of collections might fall under this exception, we’ve accepted:

 - a small collection of underground comics from the 1960s and 1970s